pandapanda3/huggingface-ghcr/README.md

 Fork this repository and run the GitHub Actions as-is so that you can register your own containerized application with no modifications needed.
 # Run the service locally
+First, run the service locally to confirm there are no issues.
+Then, run it again locally in Docker to ensure the service functions correctly within the container.
+Finally, deploy the workflow in GitHub Actions.First, run the service locally to confirm there are no issues.
+Then, run it again locally in Docker to ensure the service functions correctly within the container.
+Finally, deploy the workflow in GitHub Actions.

 ## Generate the environment
 `conda create --name huggingface python=3.8`